anthonyting/personal-plugins/README.md

 ## Notes

-1) This plugin is used with Spigot API version 1.18.1 and Java 17.
+1) This plugin is used with Paper API version 1.21.5 and Java 21.
 There is no guarantee that it will work in other versions.

 2) Renaming the console windows was built for a Windows GUI running the server, and will not work anywhere else